Overview and Mission

 By December 1995, with Jack Price’s (USMA ’64) help, AOG-NET expanded to the web.
 On 1 January, 1996, AOG-NET officially announced web services.
 Shortly thereafter, a group of class year group representatives encouraged ‘ditus to think about setting up a more permanent arrangement and offered to raise the necessary money.
 The original donors of the funds to buy the system hardware were Dolf Beil, Warren Hearnes ’89, Bob Magruder ’64, and Jack Price ’64.
 These four individuals became the first Board of Advisors.

 Officially on April 27, 1996, AOG-NET was retired with many thanks to AOG.
 WP-ORG Inc. was born under a new charter and with a sense of independence.
 WP-ORG Inc. lives in its own domain under http://www.west-point.org.
 For a snapshot of WP-ORG through the years, take a look at the Way Back Machine.

 WP-ORG is governed by a Board of Advisors.
 The current board, past board members, and other people important to WP-ORG are listed in the links below:

-The servers and other equipment are housed in an office in Austin TX.
-We are planning a move to a co-location facility in the coming months.
+The servers and other equipment are housed in a co-location facility.
 WP-ORG is a volunteer army numbering nearly 100 graduates and parents running more than 300 e-mail listservices in support of most USMA classes, 51 West Point Societies, and 41 West Point Parent Clubs.
-WP-ORG is also host to 30 cadet activity and sport listservices and is providing a home for USNA parents and USNA Parent club sites.
+WP-ORG is also host to grad interest and sport listservices and is providing a home for USNA parents and USNA Parent club sites.